Cleaning Your Pool After a Hurricane

-Skim Leaves and Debris From Pool Surface
+Skim Leaves and Debris from Pool Surface

-The first step to getting your pool back in shape after an instance of severe weather is to remove the debris that is floating on the pool surface and that has settled to the bottom of the pool.
+The first step to getting your pool back in shape after severe weather is to remove any debris floating on the pool surface or that has settled to the bottom of the pool.
 Using a leaf skimmer or a pool net, along with an extendable telepole, rake the leaves and debris from your pool.
-You will most likely need to clean out the skimmer basket often due the amount of debris in your pool.
+You may also need to clean out the skimmer basket due to the amount of debris in your pool.
 If your tap water service works, use a leaf bagger with a fine mesh bag to remove large debris and small dirt particles.
 You can also vacuum later in the cleaning process.

-If you don't have electricity:
+If you don't have electricity...